krathalan/wtwitch/README.md

 ![Screenshot](Images/Screenshot2.png)

 ### wtwitch -l, --list-games
 Look at what the top streamed games on Twitch at the moment are.
-The data pulled from Twitch doesn't seem to be very accurate and there's a fair number of duplicates or missing information.
-Strange output is not wtwitch's fault.

 ![Screenshot](Images/Screenshot3.png)